Understanding the Apache access log: how to view, locate, and analyze | Sumo Logic

 CustomLog /var/log/apache2/access.log combined

-Here, we defined the combined log format via the LogFormat directive, and we followed that up by defining the location and format (combined) for the access log using the CustomLog directive.
+This setup defines the combined log format using the LogFormat directive, followed by specifying the access log’s location and format through the CustomLog directive.
 As you can see, modifying the location or format of the access log is a straightforward process.
-In addition, the use of the CustomLog directive affords us several other capabilities that we will describe below.
+Additionally, the CustomLog directive offers several other capabilities.

-There is no rule that says you can’t configure multiple access logs for your Apache HTTP server, and the process is actually pretty easy; all you need to do is simply add additional CustomLog directives to add an extra, customized access log file:
+To configure multiple access logs for your Apache HTTP server, simply add additional CustomLog directives to add an extra, customized access log file:

 LogFormat "%h %l %u %t \"%r\" %>s %O \"%{Referer}i\" \"%{User-Agent}i\"" combined